Amy Sedaris: Voice

 Star vs. the Forces of Evil (2016–2019), the Zircons in the Cartoon Network coming-of-age series Steven Universe (2017), and Samantha in the Netflix adult comedy series F is for Family (2020).

-In 2019, Sedaris voiced a Guinea Fowl in the musical drama film The Lion King (2019), which is a photorealistic computer-animated remake of Disney's 1994 film of the same name.
+In 2019, Sedaris voiced a Guinea Fowl in the musical drama film The Lion King (2019), which is a photorealistic animated remake of Disney's 1994 film of the same name.

-In 2022, Sedaris voiced the part of Suzanne in Meet Cute's holiday rom-com, Christmasuzannukkah.
-“I’ve always loved holiday movies.
-They’re like comfort food and they never get old,” said Sedaris.
-“Christmasuzannukkah really brings together the joy, drama and heart of the season, and it was so much fun to be able to do this in a podcast form.”
+In 2022, Sedaris voiced Suzanne in Meet Cute's holiday rom-com, Christmasuzannukkah.
+"I've always loved holiday movies.
+They're like comfort food and they never get old," said Sedaris.
+"Christmasuzannukkah really brings together the joy, drama and heart of the season, and it was so much fun to be able to do this in a podcast form."

 Film

-Throughout her career Sedaris had supporting roles in a number of feature films.
+Throughout her career, Sedaris had supporting roles in a number of feature films.
 She appeared in the romantic comedy Maid in Manhattan (2002), the musical comedy School of Rock (2003), the Christmas comedy Elf (2003), and the fantasy comedy Bewitched (2005).

 Her first leading film role came in the 2005 film adaptation Strangers with Candy, which she also co-wrote.
 She followed this with supporting roles in the comedy-drama film Full Grown Men (2006), the drama film Snow Angels (2007), and the ensemble comedy film Old Dogs (2009).

 Sedaris had a large role in the comedy film The Best and the Brightest, which was released in 2010.
 She went on to star in the horror comedy film Jennifer's Body (2009), the comedy-drama film Chef (2014), the supernatural comedy film Ghost Team (2016), the mystery comedy film Handsome (2017), and the comedy film Save Yourselves!
 (2020).
-She also played the heart surgeon Dr. Ladenheim in Clerks III (2022).
+She also played the heart surgeon Dr. Ladenheim in Clerks III (2022) and also plays a sentient book, Jaunty, in Smurfs (2025).

 Writing

 In 2003, Sedaris co-authored the text-and-picture novel Wigfield alongside collaborators Paul Dinello and Stephen Colbert.

 Sedaris has contributed several articles for The Believer magazine since 2005.
 In a 2006 interview with the magazine, she answered part of a Q&A section with, "TURN-OFFS: The beach, having to pay for things, racist people, Orientals."

-In 2006, she released I Like You: Hospitality Under the Influence, a guide to entertaining, which stayed on the New York Times bestseller list for more than 12 weeks.
+In 2006, Sedaris released I Like You: Hospitality Under the Influence, a guide to entertaining, which stayed on the New York Times bestseller list for more than 12 weeks.
+In 2007, she was working with Dinello on a show for HBO, loosely based on the book, but the project never came to fruition.

 In 2010, she released the crafting book Simple Times: Crafts for Poor People!.
 While promoting her book on Late Night with David Letterman in October 2010, she demonstrated how the cover can easily be made into a hat.